asuprem/EdnaML/usage-docs/config-reference/models.md

 ```
     Kwargs (MODEL_KWARGS):
         last_stride (int, 1): The final stride parameter for the architecture core.
 Should be one of 1 or 2.
         attention (str, None): The attention module to use.
-Only supports ['cbam', None]
+Only supports ['cbam', 'dbam']
         input_attention (bool, false): Whether to include the IA module
         ia_attention (bool, false): Whether to include input IA module
         part_attention (bool, false): Whether to include Part-CBAM Mobule